 Many prospective employers and graduate schools require letters of recommendation before they will hire or admit you.
 These organizations will normally tell you from whom to get your letters and how many you need.
 Pay careful attention to this number and do not exceed it.
 Here are some tips for getting your letters of recommendation:

 - Ask someone who knows you well.
 It should be a supervisor, professor, or someone else who is able to specifically and accurately express your skills and qualifications for the position.
 Choose someone who likes you and approves of your work and someone you know who is a strong writer and can express themselves clearly.
 When thinking about who to ask, think about these questions:

-- Have I worked closely with the person?
+- Have I worked closely with this person?

 - Do I feel this person thinks favorably of me?